 Play around with the details of your outfit

 The lining of your clothing and the thread of your shoes may be in these beach wedding colors (the table above).
-You can follow up with shoelaces, socks, and other details in the same color.
+You can follow up with shoelaces, dress socks, and other details in the same color.
 A bold, luxurious look can consist of, for instance, a coral waistcoat or a burgundy blazer, which will be balanced out by wearing clothing made of light, breezy materials to create a perfect beach formal look.